sarthak268/c3vqg-official/README.md

 }
 ```

+The structure of the code is adopted from https://github.com/ranjaykrishna/iq.

 ## Installing Dependencies

 In order to clone our repository and install all the required dependencies, follow these set of commands: